KA036 (Ancient-Medieval Limestone Millstone) [permalink]

 Description

 Corner of rectangular stone, probably millstone.
 Rectilinear frame of broad arms (W. 0.085–0.010) with face marked by sharp, deep groove, within which stone slopes gently to rectangular opening in middle.
 Back is slightly concave (D. 0.006).
 Surface shows striations and pits from use, natural erosion, or both.
-This might have been a grinding stone with narrow slit in middle to serve as hopper, in which case it represents a common type of rectangular, funnel-shaped millstone known from other Mediterranean sites.
+Probably a grinding stone with narrow slit in middle to serve as hopper.

 Preservation description